What is Retained Profit? Formula, Advantages & Disadvantages

 Importance of Retained Profit

-If retained earnings are used for reinvestment, it can pave the way to earn more in the future.
+If retained earnings are used for reinvestment, it can pave the way to earning more in the future.
 If a company can’t earn a sufficient return, then it can distribute those to shareholders as dividends.

 Advantages

-Following are some advantages of retained profit:
+The following are some advantages of retained profit:

 • They are inexpensive/cheap (not free): The cost of capital of retained profits is the opportunity cost for the shareholders to leave profits in the business (like they could get a return by leaving it in the business).